 Long layovers often bring up feelings of boredom, frustration, or just sheer insanity.
-Skip all that and make the most of your time with these 8 things to do on a layover at Orlando Airport.
+You can skip all that and make the most of your time with these eight things to do on a layover at Orlando Airport.

-Over 50 eateries at the airport means there’s something for just about anyone.
-Look for to-go options like Burger King, Chick-fil-A, Chipotle, Dunkin Donuts’, plus delis, bakeries, and casual cafes.
-For a more leisurely sit down, you’ll find chains like Macaroni Grill, Ruby Tuesday, and Outback Steakhouse.
-The Hyatt’s restaurant Hemispheres offers great runway views.
-Cask & Larder offers a farm-to-table experience, a rarity for an airport!
-Staying overnight?
-Dunkin’ Express, McDonald’s and Starbucks are open 24-hours in the main terminal.
+With over 50 eateries at the airport, there’s something for just about anyone.
+Look for to-go options like Burger King, Chick-fil-A, Chipotle, Dunkin Donuts, delis, bakeries, and casual cafes.
+For a more leisurely sit-down, you’ll find chains like Macaroni Grill, Ruby Tuesday, and Outback Steakhouse.
+The Hyatt’s restaurant Hemispheres offers excellent runway views.
+Cask & Larder provides a farm-to-table experience, a rarity for an airport!
+Are you staying overnight?
+Dunkin’ Express, McDonald’s and Starbucks are open 24 hours in the main terminal.

 2. Hang out in a lounge

 Two lounges here are open to any traveller, no matter your airline or flight class.
-That means Economy class travellers can simply pay to enter and take advantage of food, drinks, WiFi, shower facilities and a designated rest area, all in a comfortable setting.
-Pre-book your visit online or use a lounge membership program to gain entry.
+Economy class travellers can pay to enter and take advantage of food, drinks, WiFi, shower facilities and a designated rest area, all in a comfortable setting.
+You can pre-book your visit online or use a lounge membership program to gain entry.
 Details and locations are listed in our Orlando Airport Guide.

 3. Go shopping

-With over 60 shops, you can kill significant time window shopping or do some serious damage to your credit card.
-You’ll find all the airport staples like convenience shops, Duty Free areas, and stores selling books, technology, perfumes, and sunglasses.
-A few spendy boutique brands are here, but in general the airport shops are more reasonably priced.
-In a nod to the local area, Universal, Seaworld, Disney, and NASA’s Johnson Space Center all have shops here.
+With over 60 shops, you can kill significant time window shopping or do some severe damage to your credit card.
+You’ll find all the airport staples like convenience shops, Duty-Free areas, and stores selling books, technology, perfumes, and sunglasses.
+A few trendy boutique brands are here, but in general, the airport shops are more reasonably priced.
+In a nod to the local area, Universal, Seaworld, Disney, and NASA’s Johnson Space Center have shops here.

 4. Get pampered

 Treat yourself to some pampering!
-Terminal Gateway Spa and XpresSpa both offers salon services like manicures, pedicures, and facials, plus a range of massage options.
+Terminal Gateway Spa and XpresSpa offer salon services like manicures, pedicures, facials, and various massage options.